 Built for no roads?

-The Royal Enfield was a fun bike not being biased about it, It can take on the harshest road conditions and weather.
+The Royal Enfield was a fun bike not being biased about it.
+The Himalayan can take on the harshest road conditions and weather.
 Just be confident enough to twist the throttle and just glide over those water filled pot holes, muddy and gravel pavement and just ride it like a stallion.

 I suggest that when you get your own Royal Enfield Himalayan, you change to a more reliable tires.
 The stock tires were kind of slippery mostly while traversing the wet concrete roads.
 There are a lot of aftermarket tires out there, be sure to have the best AT tires for your steed.
 I also don’t suggest that you go on a hardcore trail using the stock Himalayan.
 Tire upgrades is a must if you want to ride on a muddy hard trails.
 If you really want to push your limit, be prepared to tackle the harsh offroads by practicing or enrolling to offroad schools like the Mel Aquino Offroad Riding Training Camp in Antipolo.
 But for fire roads or unpaved roads, this bike will just glide like butter on your pancake.